 Thus, we see that there are many variables in the selection of an appropriate control unit.
 Yet, we should keep in mind that the control unit is somewhat of a "finesse" or "final tuning" aid to obtain a final, refined state of tune; we use it to just "tweak" the car a little bit to provide that last little bit of optimization for drivability and economy.
 The vacuum advance unit is not used for primary tuning, nor does it have an effect on power or performance at wide open throttle.

-With these general (and a little bit vague, I know...) concepts in mind, let's review a few concepts and terms.
-Then it's on to the master listing of specs and parts.....:
+With these general concepts in mind, let's review a few concepts and terms.
+Then it's on to the master listing of specs and parts....:

 Part Number